BenGu3/learnings/database/the-art-of-postgresql.md

+# The Art of PostgreSQL

-# Chapter 3 - Writing SQL Queries
+## Chapter 3 - Writing SQL Queries
 - You can't truly abstract business logic out of database queries
 - Without indexes, SQL databases use *sequential scans*
 - With indexes, SQL databases use *index accessing methods*, which are much faster than *sequential scans*